Parbelaez/front-end-positive/README.md

 React works with components.
 Components are reusable pieces of code that can be used to build elements of the UI.

 To create a component, you need to create a new file in the `src` folder.
-The file name should start with a capital letter, and it should have the `.js` extension.
-For example, `NavBar.js`.
+The file name should start with a capital letter, and it should have the `.jsx` extension.
+For example, `NavBar.jsx`.

 In the file, you need to import React and export the component.
 You can do that by adding the following code: